Board of Governors

 Since 2013 he is responsible for all activities related to International Mobility for EDF Energy, and has taken a particular interest in the education of the children of expatriated EDF families worldwide.
 He joined the board of Governors in 2014.

 Lionel has a Master’s Degree in Cost analysis from the University of Lyon 2, and holds Diplomas in European Affairs and International Affairs from the European Institute for Higher International Studies in Nice.

-Jane Camblin is currently the Executive Director of the United Nations International School, www.unis.org, a position she assumed in August, 2013.
-Prior to that, Jane was Head of the French American International School in San Francisco, www.
+Formerly Executive Director of the United Nations International School, www.unis.org, from August 2013 to July 2017, Jane has also been Head of the French American International School in San Francisco, www.

 Jane holds an honors degree in English and Russian, from Bristol University, UK; a graduate degree from Sydney University, Australia, in teaching Theatre and English as a Second Language; and a Master’s Degree in Educational Administration and Bilingual Education from Stanford University, USA.
 She has worked previously as a teacher, administrator and consultant in public and private schools in England, France, Monaco, Australia and the United States, and is a recipient of an SDB Outstanding Educator Fellowship Award (Johns Hopkins University) and a Klingenstein Fellowship (Columbia University).
 In July 2016, Jane was awarded an Honorary Doctorate of Laws degree (JD) by Bristol University in recognition of her lifelong work in international education.